 The internship / COOP practice must be full time and coincide with the dates of the enrolled semester / summer.
 The schedule agreed with the company must follow its regulations.
-If the offer is for a part time job, then you must notify it so it can be enroll in the corresponding course (INGE/INTD4995).
+If the offer is for a part time job or not industry related, you must notify to be enrollment in the correct course (INGE/INTD/4995).

 The student enrolling in the COOP course must agree to make an appointment with his / her academic advisor to make an evaluation of his / her curriculum.
 In this way, you can ensure that you complete your graduation requirements and how the COOP courses (free elective or professional / technical elective) will be used in your study program.
 Failure to meet this assessment may affect your academic progress or graduation requirements.

 The student enrolled in COOP must sign a commitment to follow the safety rules and prevention measures for COVID-19 established by the CDC, by the company for which they work and the protocol of the Mayagüez University Campus.
 For students required to work in the US and enrolled in the COOP course, it is mandatory to have an active medical insurance and is responsible to confirm that it has coverage in the US.
 They will be responsible for any costs related to medical expenses in case of emergency.

 - Copy of confirmed / paid registration (from name to balance)

 - Full name

 - Enrolled course COOP (XXXX4995) or INGE/4995